Atchison, Topeka and Santa Fe Railway: Freight

 The years 1960 to 1972 saw non-streamlined freight locomotives sporting the "Billboard" color scheme (sometimes referred to as the "Bookends" or "Pinstripe" scheme), where the units were predominantly dark blue with yellow ends and trim, with a single yellow accent pinstripe.
 The words "Santa Fe" were applied in yellow in large bold serif letters (logotype) to the sides of the locomotive below the accent stripe (save for yard switchers which displayed the "SANTA FE" in small yellow letters above the accent stripe, somewhat akin to the Zebra Stripe arrangement).

-In late 1975 and early 1976, on the occasion of the American Independence Bicentennial, Santa Fe repainted five SD45-2s with a special Bicentennial scheme at its San Bernardino Shops.
-These locomotives, numbered #5700 to #5704 they were placed at the front of the Super C high priority freight trains operating between Chicago and Los Angeles, although they were also seen leading the American Freedom Train's national tour on the Santa Fe lines and also participated in special events such as the grand opening, that same year 1976, of the new Railroad's Barstow Classification Yard.
+In late 1975 and early 1976, on the occasion of the United States Bicentennial, Santa Fe repainted five SD45-2s with a special Bicentennial scheme at its San Bernardino Shops.
+These locomotives, numbered #5700 to #5704 mainly they were placed at the front of the Super C high priority freight trains operating between Chicago and Los Angeles, although they were also seen leading the American Freedom Train's national tour on the Santa Fe lines and also participated in special events such as the grand opening, that same year 1976, of the new Railroad's Barstow Classification Yard.
 In the early 1980s these units were repainted in the company's standard blue and yellow scheme.

 From 1972 to 1996, and even on into the BNSF era, the company adopted a new paint scheme often known among railfans as the "Freightbonnet" or "Yellowbonnet", which placed more yellow on the locomotives (reminiscent of the company's retired Warbonnet scheme); the goal again was to ensure higher visibility at grade crossings.
 The truck assemblies, previously colored black, now received silver paint.